 Personal accounts from survivors of locked-in syndrome

-Clodagh Dunlop's website about her stroke, and her book A Return to Duty, is about how she went back to her job as a police detective after recovering from locked-in syndrome.
+Read Clodagh Dunlop's Facebook page and book A Return to Duty to hear how she went back to her job as a police detective after recovering from locked-in syndrome.